 When Should You Replace Your AC Unit?

 Your air conditioner is your best friend during hot and humid Ohio summers.
 Everyone loves walking into a cool, comfortable home after spending a fun summer day outdoors.
-When you start having problems with your AC unit, it can be easy to pick up the phone and call for repair.
-But when your AC is old and unreliable, it might be time to replace your system to avoid sweltering in your Dalton home.
+When you start having problems with your AC unit, it can be easy to pick up the phone and call for repair services.
+But when your cooling system is old and unreliable, it might be time to replace your AC unit to avoid sweltering in your home!

 Keep reading to learn more about when you should replace rather than repair your air conditioner.

 Signs It’s Time to Replace Your AC Unit